herraa1/msx-joydolphin-v1/README.md

 | 9            | Yellow                 | GND    | _/GND/4,29                          |

 Power is drawn from the +5V signal of the MSX general purpose port, which is capable of delivering up to 50mA [^1].
-The msx-joydolphin v1 draws below 20mA from the port, so it is on the safe side.
+The msx-joydolphin v1 draws below 20mA from the port when a wired controller is connected, so it is on the safe side.
 Anyway, the msx-joydolphin adapter uses a Positive Temperature Coeficient (PTC) resettable fuse of 50mA (F1) to limit current in case something goes wrong.

-Also on the power side, a [1N5817 Schottky diode](https://www.onsemi.com/download/data-sheet/pdf/1n5817-d.pdf) (D1) is used to avoid leaking current from the msx-joydolphin adapter to the MSX in case the USB port of the Arduino Nano is connected to a computer while the adapter is plugged into an MSX.
+Also on the power side, a [1N5817 Schottky diode](https://www.onsemi.com/download/data-sheet/pdf/1n5817-d.pdf) (D1) is used to avoid leaking current from the msx-joydolphin adapter to the MSX in case the USB port of the Arduino Nano is connected to a computer or power supply while the adapter is plugged into an MSX.

 Connection to the Nintendo Gamecube controller is done via a Nintendo Gamecube controller extension cable with a controller socket on one side and a loose end on the other side.
 The Nintendo Gamecube controller extension cable loose end is wired according to the following pinout mapping.